the-spyke/undercut/packages/undercut-pull/README.md

 - `toObserver(observer)` -- returns a function that pulls and pushed item one-by-one into the specified observer.
 - `toSet()` -- returns a function that pulls an iterable into a Set.
 - `toValue()` -- returns a function that pulls the first item of the iterable (or `undefined`).

-## Utilities

-Some specific utilities are exported in this package too, but they are identical to those in the `@undercut/utils` package, which exports [the entire list](https://github.com/the-spyke/undercut/blob/master/packages/undercut-utils/README.md).

 ## License